 14 Aug The Long Arc of the Moral Universe – Theodore Parker

-President Barack Obama has many times hit the refrain that “the arc of the moral universe is long, but it bends toward justice”.
-Obama has attributed the quote to Martin Luther King, who invoked the long arc of the moral universe in relationship to African-Americans’ struggles for equal rights.
+American Presidents and other public leaders sometimes hit the refrain that “the arc of the moral universe is long, but it bends toward justice”.
+Nearly always they attribute the quote to Martin Luther King, who invoked the long arc of the moral universe in relationship to African-Americans’ struggles for equal rights.

 Martin Luther King though did not coin this phrase about the moral universe.
 He was quoting from the passionate Unitarian Minister, and 19th century progressive Christian, Theodore Parker, who once said: